 Do German imports make English rich?

-Here we’re collecting some of the German words now used in English.
+Here we’re collecting, defining and explaining for you some of the many German words now used in English.
+Some are surprising.
 Languages often import words when they need or want an exact word which they lack, or they just like a foreign word better.

 Does everyone know what Doppelgänger means?
 The article under the heading “True Stories of Doppelgangers” (note the lack of ä umlaut) was spotted by HE Translations Marketing Consultant Chris Mawer.
 The umlaut means gänger is properly pronounced to sound like the E in the word “length.”